markgw/pimlico/docs/index.rst

 pipeline and checking that everything's executed in the right order.

 .. note::
-   *Pimlico is a new project*, and documentation is taking shape, but still sparse.

    There are some key features missing, which I'll add over time, and more NLP tools will gradually be added.
    See :doc:`my wishlist <plans/wishlist>` for current plans.